 That’s right, I’m not talking about a card from the $0.99 section.
 I’m talking actual Hallmark!

 A few times a year, you can score Hallmark greeting cards for less than $0.30 – $0.70 each at Walgreens.

 Look for cards priced 2/$4 and then use a coupon like “$2 off when you buy two” when it’s available as a digital load-to-card coupon inside the Walgreens app.
 I always stock up on cards so whenever a birthday or holiday pops up, I have the card already.

 And now for the items you definitely shouldn’t buy at Walgreens…

 Unless your Walgreens Cash is burning a hole in your pocket, or you have HSA/FSA funds you need to use up, these are the items I would skip on buying at Walgreens:

 Walgreens Face Mask

 Face masks are the product we never knew we’d be buying by the case pre-2020.
-Walgreens is typically one of the few stores to have face masks in stock, but you can buy them cheaper on Amazon.
-We’ve seen KN95 masks for just $0.40 on Amazon.
+Walgreens is typically one of the few stores that’ll keep face masks in stock, but you can buy them cheaper on Amazon.
+We’ve seen KN95 masks go for just $0.40 on Amazon.